 Finish off your day in this wonderful city at the Cathedral Basilica of the Immaculate Conception.
 This Germanic-inspired cathedral features some outstanding stained glass that dates back to the 1850s.

-In need of a historic injection into your next New Orleans trip?
+In need of a historic injection into your vacation?
 Hop over the border into Mississippi and visit Natchez, MS. It takes just shy of three hours to drive up from New Orleans, so you’ll want to get an early start to make the most of the day.

 Get your fill of Southern hospitality in this historic place.
 In fact, Natchez is the oldest settlement on the Mississippi River!
 Start by touring the many Antebellum houses in the city, including Longwood.
 This octagonal building is an architectural and design marvel that’s unlike any other place you’ll see.
 Although it’s an unfinished mansion, it’s a wonderful place to wander around, especially if you’re into architecture.